DylanPrinsloo/text-editor/README.md

 - Exam Proctoring Features to restrict certain actions during examination mode.
 - Code Analytics using Deep Learning to track performance and give feedback on coding habits.

-## If you would like to join or Contribute

-Hit me up on Linkedln or Fork the project, pul request and vice versa.